aws-samples/shopfloor-connectivity/docs/adapters/pccc.md

 ## PCCC Addressing

-The following datatype with their addresses can be used as the value of “Address” in a PcccChannel.
+The following data types, along with their respective addresses, can be used as the value for the "Address" field in a PCCCChannel.

+PCCC addressing formats differ based on the data type and memory area.
+Each data type necessitates a specific addressing format to accurately access the PLC memory.

 Datatype OUTPUT, Prefix O